 The letter mentions that the results of this study will be due shortly.

 The report made mention of FMCSA refusing to issue satisfactory-marked safety ratings to carriers.
 It claimed that the agency utilizes focused audits instead of compliance reviews that are required by regulations.
 The organization, therefore, went on the offensive when they heard about the new administration asking for regulatory review comments.

 They presented their reform points at the meeting on June 12 and 13, albeit only given two minutes to present.

 The letter ended with a summary of the contents written in the attached document of talking points and agenda items.
 It closed with two given options — indicate whether you support the initiatives or wish to have your ASECTT membership dropped.

 ASECTT collaborated with other industry associations in submitting a reform proposal to FMCSA’s MCSAC last June 7, 2017.
 The contents discussed during the June 12–13 meeting was an echo of the points previously passed.

 The document had no problem with the core regulations of FMCSA.
 However, it sought to edit a set of quasi-rules issued by the agency without prior notice-and-comment rule-making.

 Here are the six proposed points listed in the document:

 Replacing the Safety Measurement System (SMS) with Bi-Annual Audits

 The organizations claimed that the scoring method of FMCSA’s Safety Measurement System (SMS) cannot predict the safety performance of carriers.
-The group also believes that SMS failed to provide a complete coverage of the entire carrier population.
+The group also believes that SMS failed to provide complete coverage of the entire carrier population.